javascript-tutorial/en.javascript.info/1-js/2-first-steps/5-variables/article.md

 That might seem shorter, but it's recommended, for the sake of beter readability, to use a single line per variable.

-This code is a bit longer, but easier to read:
+The rewritten code is a bit longer, but easier to read:

 ```js
 //+ no-beautify